olga-od-ua/the-gift-of-the-gab/README.md

 3. The 'book now' button on Course Info and Pricing pages pushes the content down because of the animation on mobile phones (tested on iPhone10 Xs and Samsung S20).
 Temporary solution: to animate the button only for a short amount of time and then stop the animation.

 4. Keyframes @keyframes hvr-pulse-shrink and @keyframes animation for the class .animated-button are not currently functioning on Safari.

+5. User may not see the full message on small screens in the progress bar's div element with id=#user-progress-fill in the first few questions of the knowledge test.

 ## Deployment